FelipeAndrioli/react-windows-calculator/README.md

 - REST invocation from React -> Springboot -> REST to ESB
 - Write a program using Apache CXF
 - Write a program in Apache Camel

+## How to run

+### Front end

+To run the front end for now (without containers), just need to have Node JS installed and run the following commands inside front end folder:

+	npm install
+	npm start

+And after that just check out the localhost.

+### Back end